zeromicro/go-zero/readme.md

 go-zero is a web and rpc framework that integrates lots of engineering practices.
 The features are mainly listed below:

-* powerful tool included, less code to write
+* Powerful tool included, less code to write
-* simple interfaces
+* Simple interfaces
-* fully compatible with net/http
+* Fully compatible with net/http
-* middlewares are supported, easy to extend
+* Middlewares are supported, easy to extend
-* high performance
+* High performance
-* failure-oriented programming, resilience design
+* Failure-oriented programming, resilience design
-* builtin service discovery, load balancing
+* Builtin service discovery, load balancing
-* builtin concurrency control, adaptive circuit breaker, adaptive load shedding, auto-trigger, auto recover
+* Builtin concurrency control, adaptive circuit breaker, adaptive load shedding, auto-trigger, auto recover
-* auto validation of API request parameters
+* Auto validation of API request parameters
-* chained timeout control
+* Chained timeout control
-* auto management of data caching
+* Auto management of data caching
-* call tracing, metrics, and monitoring
+* Call tracing, metrics, and monitoring
-* high concurrency protected
+* High concurrency protected

 As below, go-zero protects the system with a couple of layers and mechanisms: